DarrenKirby/cozenage/README.md

 *Getting close to being ready for prime time*

+This started as a 'toy' Lisp, but I am steadily, if slowly, working towards a full R7RS [Scheme implementation](https://standards.scheme.org/).
+After the bulk of the R7RS standard is implemented, I plan to add several `(cozenage foo)` libraries to interface with the OS, and eventually morph this into some kind of usable shell with Scheme syntax.

 `Cozenage` requires one of [readline](https://tiswww.cwru.edu/php/chet/readline/rltop.html) or libedit for the REPL.
 It requires [ICU](https://github.com/unicode-org/icu) for Unicode.
 These will almost certainly be installed already on any sort of development rig.
 It requires the [Boehm-Demers-Weiser Garbage Collector](https://github.com/bdwgc/bdwgc)